Neato-Nick/fastq-processing/README.md

 # fastq-processing
-Scripts that are useful in either a de novo or reference-based variant calling workflow
+Scripts that are useful to wrangle basic sequence data